MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-recover.md

 After [preparing the SQL Server instance](azure-stack-app-service-before-you-get-started.md#prepare-the-sql-server-instance) to host the App Service databases, use these steps to restore databases from backup:

-1. Sign in to the SQL Server that will host the recovered App Service databases with administrator permissions.
+1. Sign in to the SQL Server that will host the recovered App Service databases with admin permissions.
-2. Use the following commands to restore the App Service databases from a command prompt running with administrator permissions:
+2. Use the following commands to restore the App Service databases from a command prompt running with admin permissions:
     ```dos
     sqlcmd -U <SQL admin login> -P <SQL admin password> -Q "RESTORE DATABASE appservice_hosting FROM DISK='<full path to backup>' WITH REPLACE"
     sqlcmd -U <SQL admin login> -P <SQL admin password> -Q "RESTORE DATABASE appservice_metering FROM DISK='<full path to backup>' WITH REPLACE"